Trauma Response Test

 Types of trauma responses

-What is a Trauma Response Test?
+What is the Trauma Response Test?

 How does this Trauma Response Test work?